 But at the time of writing, instead of enjoying an 11am banana at my desk (I’m a passionate believer in an 11am pick me up), my scratchy chest, blocked nose and aching muscles have rendered me bedbound.
-So I’m watching morning TV and I’m shocked by the level of quiet understanding and brave expression I’m witnessing on that most awkward of subjects: grief.
+So I’m watching morning TV and I’m shocked by the level of quiet understanding and brave expression I’m witnessing on that most awkward of subjects: grief and mental health.

 It’s a ‘life after loss’ segment.
 A woman is on the line to Holly, Phil and the nice TV Doctor, voice cracking even as she murmurs hello.
 It’s her story to tell, not mine, but suffice to say she has been shattered by grief, anxiety and depression.
 Death has left her utterly alone.
 It’s hard to watch, the very antithesis of that great viral clip of Holly pissing herself with laughter during a feature on tantric orgasms.